Bergamot essential oil: Toxicity

 Bergamot essential oil contains a significant amount of bergapten, a phototoxic substance that gets its name from the bergamot orange.
 Bergapten, a linear furanocoumarin derived from psoralen, is often found in plants associated with phytophotodermatitis.
-Note that bergamot essential oil has a higher concentration of bergapten (3000–3600 mg/kg) than any other Citrus-based essential oil.
+Bergamot essential oil has a higher concentration of bergapten (3000–3600 mg/kg) than any other Citrus-based essential oil.

 When bergamot essential oil is applied directly to the skin via a patch test, followed by exposure to ultraviolet light, a concentration-dependent phototoxic effect is observed.
 However, if the oil is twice rectified (and therefore bergapten-free), no phototoxic response is observed.

 The International Fragrance Association (IFRA) restricts the use of bergamot essential oil due to its phototoxic effects.
 Specifically, IFRA recommends that leave-on skin products be limited to 0.4% bergamot oil, which is more restrictive than any other Citrus-based essential oil.

 Although generally recognized as safe for human consumption, bergamot essential oil contains a significant amount of bergamottin, one of two furanocoumarins believed to be responsible for a number of grapefruit–drug interactions.

+Furanocoumarin contaminants in some berrgamot oil are removed by distillation before the oil is used as a cosmetic.